vcanus-admin/vcanus-admin.github.io-bakup/_pages/introduction.md

 ## Objectives
 ```
- - World best company in intelligent manufacturing system,
+ - World best company in intelligent manufacturing field.
  - Specialty in data analysis of time-series, images, and 3D data.
- - Success in various business with intelligent specialty
+ - Success in various business with intelligent specialty.
 ```

 ## Actions